 And now a caveat before some unearned speculation.
 The source materials I've referenced above are in German, a language I do not speak, leaving me to Google Translate my way toward understanding.
 Additionally, attributions to G.Z. vs Zehender often contradict or conflate the scholarship I've been able to dig up so far.
 The double portrait, for instance, is attributed to Zehender by Georg Kaspar Nagler, attributed to G.Z. by Christof Metzger, and to Zehender-as-G.Z. by the Thyssen-Bornemisza Museum in Madrid, where the painting currently resides.
 Little wonder the ever-pragmatic British Museum’s entry on G.Z. simply states: “His identification with the Basel painter Gabriel Zehender, whose activity is recorded in documents of 1527-35, has never been confirmed.”

 Got questions, comments or corrections about Monogrammist GZ or Gabriel Zehender?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.